A-Trak: Obscure Disorder and DJ crews

 In 1995, A-Trak, with brother Dave 1 and hip hop artists Troy Dunnit, Eclipse, and Logik, formed the hip hop crew Obscure Disorder as an after-school project.
 The group was part of the Montreal underground hip hop scene in that late 1990s and began releasing their music through Audio Research Records in 1997.
 The group released a series of singles until they split up in 2002.

 A-Trak was an honorary member of the pioneering, and now defunct, DJ crew Invisibl Skratch Piklz.
 He was also a member of the DJ crew The Allies alongside frequent collaborator DJ Craze, as well as DVLP, Infamous, Spictakular, and J-Smoke; they released an album D-Day in 2000.
 The crew performed as a competitive turntable team from around 1998 until 2000.

 2002–2007: Touring DJ

 After leaving the competitive DJ scene, A-Trak was interested in DJing for touring artists.
 A-Trak deejayed at clubs and festivals and released DJ mixes.
-In Spring 2006, A-Trak embarked on his first headline tour, titled the Sunglasses Is A Must Tour.
+In the spring of 2006, A-Trak embarked on his first headline tour, titled the Sunglasses Is A Must Tour.
 It was also around this time that A-Trak began more seriously producing music.